instana/otel-dc/llm/README.md

 vi config/config.yaml
 ```
 The following options are required：
-- `otel.backend.url`：The OTel gRPC address of the agent, for example: http://localhost:4317
+- `otel.backend.url`：The OTel gRPC address of the OTel backends, for example Instana Agent (as OTel Backend): http://localhost:4317
 - `otel.service.name`：The Data Collector name, which can be any string you choose.
 - `*.price.prompt.tokens.per.kilo`：The unit price per thousand prompt tokens.
 - `*.price.complete.tokens.per.kilo`：The unit price per thousand complete tokens.